WoltLab/docs.woltlab.com/pages/javascript/general-usage.md

 ## The History of the Legacy API

-The WoltLab Suite 3.0 [introduced a new API][javascript_new-api] based on AMD-Modules with ES5-JavaScript that was designed with high performance and visible dependencies in mind.
+The WoltLab Suite 3.0 [introduced a new API][javascript_new-api_writing-a-module] based on AMD-Modules with ES5-JavaScript that was designed with high performance and visible dependencies in mind.
 This was a fundamental change in comparison to [the legacy API][javascript_legacy-api] that was build many years before while jQuery was still a thing and we had to deal